Important changes to property law in Queensland - Seller's Disclosure Regime

 A new mandatory Seller’s Disclosure Regime has been introduced in Queensland.
 This regime applies to the sale of both residential and commercial property in Queensland.

-Once the regime commences, a seller will be required to provide a disclosure statement and prescribed certificates in relation to the property they are selling, to a prospective buyer before a contract of sale is signed by the prospective buyer.
+From 1 August 2025, a seller will be required to provide a disclosure statement and prescribed certificates in relation to the property they are selling, to a prospective buyer before a contract of sale is signed by the prospective buyer.

 There are specific requirements for how the disclosure documents must be prepared, what must be included and how it must be given to the buyer.